maxlindmark/mizer-rewiring/README.md

 Here we parameterize and calibrate a multispecies size-spectrum model (mizer) for the Baltic Sea.
 We use this as a case study to assess interactive effects of fishing and climate change on size structure and yield of a temperate food web.

 **Authors**: Max Lindmark, Asta Audzijonyte, Julia Blanchard and Anna Gårdmark.
-We use non-released version of mizer with added functionality (multiple resource background spectra and temperature-dependence of vital rates), developed also with Jon Reum and Romain Forestier.
+We use a forked version of mizer with added functionality (multiple resource background spectra and temperature-dependence of vital rates), developed also with Jon Reum and Romain Forestier.
 This is a fork of "astaaudzi/mizer-rewiring, ref = "rewire-temp".
-I have kept all files and put Baltic files in the Baltic folder.
+Data and code specific to the Baltic Sea case study (paper) is found in the `baltic` folder.

 Link to [preprint](https://doi.org/10.1101/2021.10.04.463018)